Spxg/fat32/README.md

-# fat32
+# fat32 filesystem library

 This is a simple fat32 filesystem library, which is `#![no_std]` and does not use `alloc`.
 Only test sdhc card with [sdio_sdhc](https://github.com/play-stm32/sdio_sdhc).
 This is a personal project, your issues may not be resolved in time.

 ## Support
-* create file and dir
+* create file or dir
 * read and write file
+* delete file or dir

 ## Will Support
 * append file
-* delete file and dir
 * format

 ## How to use